The price, performance and camera offered up by the Mi 9 should have purveyors of more costly rivals such as Apple, Huawei and Samsung worried.

 - 3.5mm thick at slimmest point; weighs 173g

-Xiaomi’s tagline might as well be ‘bang for your buck’ because its new top dog centres around Qualcomm’s latest and greatest Snapdragon chipset, along with a killer triple camera arrangement that collectively make for one of the most compelling combinations in the market right now – and all for half the price of your typical flagship phone.
+Xiaomi’s tagline might as well be “more bang for your buck”, because its new top-dog brings a killer triple camera arrangement and Qualcomm’s latest and greatest Snapdragon 855 processor to the party, making for a compelling combination – and all for around half the price of your typical flagship phone.

-Understandably, the Mi 9 is by no means faultless when compared against the likes of the equally fresh-faced Samsung Galaxy S10 and it’s rather atypical MIUI 10 Android skin won’t be to everyone’s tastes but that doesn’t detract from the fact that you get an impressive amount of tech for your money.
+Understandably, the Mi 9 is by no means faultless when compared against the equally fresh-faced Samsung Galaxy S10, and its rather atypical MIUI 10 Android skin won’t be to everyone’s taste.
+Nevertheless, this doesn’t detract from the fact that you get a serious amount of tech for your money.